 GMP Certificate refers to a system for ensuring that products are consistently produced and controlled by quality standards.
 It’s intended to reduce any production-related risks that can’t be eliminated by testing the final product.

 If GMP is not followed, the following risks arise:

 unexpected product contamination resulting in health or even death

-Incorrect labelling on containers resulting in patients receiving the wrong medicine
+Incorrect labeling on containers resulting in patients receiving the wrong medicine

 Insufficient or too much active ingredient, resulting in ineffective treatment or adverse effects.